ambrosia-fish/armatillo-app/security-rework-README.md

 # Armatillo App Security Rework

-This branch implements a simplified security model for the Armatillo App, focusing on clean JWT authentication with minimal complexity.
+This branch implements a simplified security model for the Armatillo App, focusing on username/password authentication with JWT tokens.

 ## Changes Made

-### Simplified Authentication Flow
+### Username/Password Authentication

-- Removed complex PKCE implementation in favor of standard JWT-based authentication
+- Removed complex OAuth implementation in favor of standard username/password authentication
+- Created new login/signup UI with email, username, and password fields
-- Streamlined OAuth process for Google login
+- Implemented form validation for login and registration

+### Simplified Security

+- Streamlined token management using straightforward JWT handling
+- Removed complex validation and blacklisting features
-- Simplified token management and storage
+- Simplified storage to use AsyncStorage directly

 ### Files Modified

 1. **`app/utils/tokenUtils.ts`**
    - Simplified token utilities to handle basic JWT token operations
-   - Removed complex validation and blacklisting features

 2. **`app/utils/storage.ts`**
    - Simplified storage to use AsyncStorage directly
-   - Removed encryption and complex storage mechanisms

 3. **`app/services/api.ts`**
-   - Updated API service to use simplified token handling
+   - Updated API service to use JWT authentication
-   - Streamlined request authentication
+   - Removed Google OAuth endpoints

 4. **`app/context/AuthContext.tsx`**
-   - Dramatically reduced complexity of authentication context
+   - Simplified authentication context for username/password auth
-   - Simplified login, logout, and token refresh processes
+   - Removed OAuth-specific logic

-5. **`app/auth/callback.tsx`**
+5. **`app/login.tsx`**
-   - Simplified OAuth callback handling
+   - Completely redesigned with username/password form
+   - Added toggle for signup with additional fields

-6. **`app/login.tsx`**
+6. **`app/auth/callback.tsx`**
-   - Streamlined login screen functionality
+   - Simplified to just redirect to login screen

 7. **`app/components/AuthGuard.tsx`**
-   - Simplified route protection mechanism
+   - Kept as is for route protection

-### Files Removed
+### Files Simplified (kept for backward compatibility)
-- No longer need the following utils:
-  - `mockPKCE.ts`
-  - `webBrowser.ts` (can use expo-web-browser directly)
-  - `webStorage.ts`
-  - `encryptionUtils.ts`
+- `app/utils/securityUtils.ts` - Emptied but kept for imports
+- `app/utils/mockPKCE.ts` - Emptied but kept for imports
+- `app/utils/webBrowser.ts` - Emptied but kept for imports

-## How to Test
+### How to Test

 1. Run the application in development mode
+2. Try creating a new account using the sign-up form
-2. Try to log in with Google OAuth
+3. Try logging in with email and password
-3. Verify that authentication persists between app restarts
+4. Verify that authentication persists between app restarts
-4. Verify that protected routes are still protected
+5. Verify that protected routes are still protected
-5. Test the token refresh mechanism

 ## API Integration

 This security rework aligns with the updated Armatillo API that now uses a simplified authentication model with:
 - JWT tokens for authentication
 - CORS protection
-- Google OAuth for authentication

-For more details, see the "Armatillo API Integration Guide" in the project documentation.
+- Username/password login